Total (0 items)

 At what stage might dreaming occur?

 Most of our dreaming occurs during REM sleep, although some can also occur in the other stages.
 "It’s during REM sleep that we’re more likely to remember our dreams," explains James.
 "This is because we’re easier to wake at this point."
 But what stops us from actually acting out these dreams?
-"During REM Sleep our muscles are temporarily paralysed to stop us from doing this," says James.
+"During REM sleep our muscles are temporarily paralysed to stop us from doing this," says James.
 "But in some people, this doesn’t filter through, causing parasomnias like sleep walking.
 On the other end of the spectrum, there’s sleep paralysis, where part of the brain wakes up but we’re unable to move."

 So, why do sleep stages matter?